Zeyad090/Aally-Alsohoob-Elevators/README.md

 * [Resources](#Resources)
 * [Contact](#contact)
 ## Introduction
 > This app is about Elevators.
-Services , Request now Elevators and more.
+Services , request now elevators and more.
 ## Features
-- Sing in for user.
+- Sign in for user.
-- Chose Services (contarct, now elevators).
+- Chose services (contract, now elevators).
-- Seve last Request and delete it.
+- Save last request and delete it.

 ## Technologies Used
 - Live Data (MediatorLiveData)